Your baby will need to visit the doctor several times during her first two years.

 At two months

 At the 2-month checkup, the health care provider will examine your baby and ask how things are going at home.
-Here are some development and milestones you can expect.

 At four months